-In recognition of the significant uncertainty, management updated and recalibrated its macroeconomic forecasts and have adjusted the Company's probability weighted percentage in the probability weighted forward looking of Probability of Default ("PD") to give a heavier weight to the worst case scenario and a lighter weight to the best case scenario while keeping the base percentage the same in 2020.
-No further change in 2021.
+In recognition of the significant uncertainty, management updated and recalibrated its macroeconomic forecasts and have adjusted the Company's probability weighted percentage in the probability weighted forward-looking of Probability of Default ("PD") to give a heavier weight to the worst case scenario and a lighter weight to the best case scenario while keeping the base percentage the same in 2020, and has continued to apply this weighting in subsequent reporting periods.

-The table below show the scenario probability weighted percentage as at 31 December 2021 and 31 December 2020.
+The table below show the scenario probability weighted percentage as at 31 December 2022 and 31 December 2021.

-Scenario Probability Weighting Best Case Best Case Best Case
+Scenario Probability Weighting Best Case Base Case Worse Case

+As at 31 December 2022 15% 55% 30%

 As at 31 December 2021 15% 55% 30%

-As at 31 December 2020 15% 55% 30%